-Graduate programs are directed and supervised by the Graduate Council which is the legislative body responsible for all graduate academic policies and curricula.
-Actions voted by the College Board, Faculty, or the Graduate Council at any time shall have equal force to or, if necessary, shall supersede statements published in this bulletin.
+Graduate programs are directed and supervised by the A grade may be changed only by the faculty member Graduate Council which is the legislative body responadministering the course.
+Changes in a grade are persible for all graduate academic policies and curricula. mitted only when a computational error has been made.
+Actions voted by the College Board, Faculty, or the A student who feels that an improper grade has been Graduate Council at any time shall have equal force to received must notify the faculty member immediately or, if necessary, shall supersede statements published in upon receipt of the grade.
+All grades are final three months after they are posted. this bulletin.